ObakeConstructs/j-ono-data/DATA_STRUCTURE.md

 ## STRUCTURE
-The data uses a very simple JSON structure in this repository.
->
+All definition records are stored in a single JSON array in the `json/all.json` file.
-> Index File (`json/index.json`)
+> [
-> &nbsp;&nbsp;+-- Record Files (`json/x/xxx.json`)
-> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;+-- Image Files (`img/x/xxx.jpg`)
+>     { definition record }
+>     { definition record }
+>     ... etc.
->
+> ]

 That's it.
 Nothing fancy.

-## INDEX FILE
-* The Index File in in JSON format and contain the list of all Record File filenames (sans path and extension - those are determined procedurally).
-* The Index File is sorted alphabetically, but that's just for convenience.
-JSON fetch routines are asynchronous, so ordering can be inconsistent.

-## RECORD FILE
+## DEFINITION RECORD
-* Each Record File is in JSON format and contains a literal translation string, an array of katagana, an array of hiragana, and an array of definitions.
-Each definition contains a string of english equivalents, a meaning string, and an array of image filename strings.
+* Each Definition Record contains a "literal" translation string, an array of "katagana" strings, an array of "hiragana" strings, and an array of "definition" objects.
+Each definition object contains an english "equivalent" string, a "meaning" string, and an array of "example" image filename strings.

-* For Example...
+Like this...
 ```
 {
   "literal": "fu",
+  "katakana": [ "フ", "フッ", "フー", "フーッ" ],
   "hiragana": [ "ふ", "ふっ", "ふー", "ふーっ" ],
-  "katakana": [ "フ", "フッ", "フー", "フーッ" ],
   "definition": [
     {
       "equivalent": "chortle, chuckle, ha, heh, laugh",